Crop Needle Selection

 The table below gives a good guide to what size crop needle is suitable for different bird species.

-For advise on how to feed your bird using a crop needle please visit our Help Centre Article “How To Use A Crop Needle“.
+For advice on how to feed your bird using a crop needle please visit our Help Centre Article “How To Use A Crop Needle“.

 Thanks for your time.
 I see from your c hart that it is advised that an adult cockatoo could be administered food/medication with an 8 gauge crop needle.
 I am completing an assessment at the moment for my Cert III Captive Animals studies and am doing a hand raising manual for a Red-tailed black cockatoo.
 But because I am feeding a chick u to weaning age I presume t hat it isn’t appropriate to use such a big crop needle.
 I appreciate that I should be using the biggest gauge that is safe for a birds oesphagus, but would you have any further advice on this please.